LukasPoque/nexdoc/technical-doc.md

 NexDoc.dev is a sophisticated multi-tenant document creation platform that bridges the gap between traditional document editing and AI-powered content generation.
 The system enables organizations to collaboratively create reports by combining file resources from multiple sources with intelligent AI assistance powered by Retrieval-Augmented Generation (RAG).

-The platform emphasizes data isolation, scalability, and user experience, providing each organization with dedicated resources while maintaining cost efficiency through intelligent resource management.

 ## Architecture Principles

-### Multi-Tenancy
-Every organization operates in complete isolation with dedicated authentication realms, RAG instances, and data segregation.
-This ensures privacy, security, and performance predictability.

 ### Microservices Architecture
 Components are loosely coupled, communicating through well-defined APIs and message passing.
 This enables independent scaling, deployment, and maintenance of each service.

 ### Cloud-Native Design
 Built for containerized deployment with automatic scaling, health monitoring, and service discovery.
-The architecture supports both simple Docker Compose deployments and advanced Kubernetes orchestration.

 ## Tech Stack Components